-USANA Health Sciences, Inc. develops and manufactures high-quality, science-based nutritional and personal care products that are sold internationally through a network marketing system, which is a form of direct selling.
-The Condensed Consolidated Financial Statements (the “Financial Statements”) include the accounts and operations of USANA Health Sciences, Inc. and its wholly-owned subsidiaries (collectively, the “Company” or “USANA”) in two geographic regions: (1) Asia Pacific, and (2) Americas and Europe.
+USANA Health Sciences, Inc. develops and manufactures high quality, science-based nutritional and personal care products that are sold internationally through a direct selling channel.
+The Condensed Consolidated Financial Statements (the “Financial Statements”) include the accounts and operations of the Company, which are grouped and presented in two geographic regions: (1) Asia Pacific, and (2) Americas and Europe.
 Asia Pacific is further divided into three sub-regions: (i) Greater China, (ii) Southeast Asia Pacific, and (iii) North Asia.
-All intercompany accounts and transactions have been eliminated in consolidation.
-The countries included in these regions and sub-regions are as follows:

 (1)Asia Pacific -

 (i)Greater China - Hong Kong, Taiwan, and China.
 The Company’s business in China is conducted by BabyCare Holdings, Ltd., the Company’s wholly-owned subsidiary.

 (ii)Southeast Asia Pacific – Australia, New Zealand, Singapore, Malaysia, the Philippines, Thailand, and Indonesia.

 (iii)North Asia – Japan and South Korea.

 (2)Americas and Europe – United States, Canada, Mexico, Colombia, the United Kingdom, France, Germany, Spain, Italy, Romania, Belgium, and the Netherlands.